-Performance Characteristic ENERGY STAR Requirements Methods of Measurement Reference Standards Required Documentation For lamps indicated on the fixture packaging or shipped with the fixtures, lamps must utilize an ANSI/IEC standardized lamp base configuration, as defined by ANSI C81.61 and IEC 60061-1.
+Performance Characteristic ENERGY STAR Requirements Methods of Measurement Reference Standards Required Documentation Characteristic Lamp/ Lampholder Compatibility For lamps indicated on the fixture packaging or shipped with the fixtures, lamps must utilize an ANSI/IEC standardized lamp base configuration, as defined by ANSI C81.61 and IEC 60061-1.
 The lampholder must be designed to accept lamps with ANSI/IEC standardized lamp base configurations for all applicable wattages.
 For example, if the ballast can operate lamps with multiple wattages (e.g., an 18W, 26W, or 32W lamp) then the lampholder must be designed to accept lamps with ANSI/IEC standardized lamp base configurations for all three applicable wattages.
 In addition, lamps shall either: • Meet the requirements of an ANSI/IEC standardized lamp specification sheet, as defined by ANSI C78.901-2001 and IEC 60901 (for compact fluorescent lamps) or ANSI C78.81-2001 and IEC 60081 (for linear lamps) if an applicable standard exists, or, • If no ANSI-IEC lamp standard exists (e.g., a spiral compact fluorescent lamp), a custom lamp specification sheet must be provided at the time of submittal.
-Specific lamp and lamp base characteristics that should be Lamp Base Configuration: Provide manufacturer data indicating the lamp base type used.
+Specific lamp and lamp base Lamp Base Configuration: ANSI C81.61; IEC 60061-1 Lamps Compliant with an ANSI-IEC Standard (for lamp dimensions and electrical parameters): ANSI C78.901-2001; ANSI C78.81-2001; IEC 60901; IEC 60081 Lamps Not Compliant with an ANSI-IEC Standard (for lamp dimensions and electrical parameters): ANSI C78.901-2001; ANSI C78.81-2001 (used as a reference for the format and type of information required on a custom lamp specification sheet) Lamp Base Configuration: Provide manufacturer data indicating the lamp base type used.
 Lamps Compliant with an ANSI-IEC Standard (for lamp dimensions and electrical parameters): Provide manufacturer data indicating applicable ANSI-IEC lamp data sheet number.
-Lamps Not Compliant with an ANSI-IEC Standard (for lamp dimensions and electrical parameters): Provide a manufacturer lamp specification sheet that describes the following (use the ANSI lamp data sheets found in ANSI C78.901 and C78.81 as a reference for the format and type of information requested): Lamp Description, including: Lamp Model Number Nominal Wattage Bulb Designation / Lamp Size (i.e., T4, T5, T8, etc.) Lamp Base Type as defined by ANSI C81.61 or IEC 60061-1(i.e., 2G13, GR10q, etc.) Starting Circuit Application (i.e., rapid start, preheat, etc.) Dimensional Characteristics, including diagram Lamp Operating Characteristics, including: Approximate wattage (W) Voltage(V) Current (A) Ballast Requireme Electromagnetic and Radio Frequency Interference Ballast must be FCC rated for consumer use (FCC 47 CFR Part 18 Consumer Emission Limits).
+Lamps Not Compliant with an ANSI-IEC Standard (for lamp dimensions and electrical parameters): Provide a manufacturer lamp specification sheet that describes the following (use the ANSI lamp data sheets found in ANSI C78.901 and C78.81 as a reference for the format and type of information requested): 1.
+Lamp Description, including: • Lamp Model Number • Nominal Wattage • Bulb Designation / Lamp Size (i.e., T4, T5, T8, etc.) • Lamp Base Type as defined by ANSI C81.61 or IEC 60061-1(i.e., 2G13, GR10q, etc.) • Starting Circuit Application (i.e., rapid start, preheat, etc.) 2.
+Dimensional Characteristics, including diagram 3.
+Lamp Operating Characteristics, including: • Approximate wattage (W) • Voltage(V) • Current (A) characteristics that should be included in the lamp specification sheet are detailed in the Required Documentation column.
+Ballast Requirement Electromagnetic and Radio Frequency Interference Ballast must be FCC rated for consumer use (FCC 47 CFR Part 18 Consumer Emission Limits).
 Consumer Limits Per FCC 47 CFR Part 18.305 and 18.307 Provide: No supplemental documentation required.